pbv22/xmp-mmc-test/README.md

 	```
 	i.e. _schema-b.xsd_ is looked for in _xmp-mmc-test-wsdl-**a**/target/xsd_
 	where it can't be found.
 Because of the relative paths in the catalog file
 	that means that the catalog file is also read from that directory.
-But the
+The
-	catalog should be read from _xmp-mmc-test-wsdl-**b**/target/xsd_.
+	catalog should actually be read from _xmp-mmc-test-wsdl-**b**/target/xsd_.

 	2.2 The build completes successfully.
 This may be ok, the build needn't
 	necessarily fail altogether under the given circumstances.
 But the info